Best Cozi Alternatives in 2025 (One Actually Eliminates Manual Entry)

 Limitations

-• Newer app
+• Newer app (but 500+ families already use it)

-• Requires trusting AI with email
+• Requires trusting AI with email forwarding

-• Different approach takes adjustment
+• Different approach than traditional calendars

 • Some features still in development